Handsome, unique and sought-after by hunters, meet the antelope of the spiral-horned family.

 The spiral-horned antelope of the African continent fall under what is known as ‘the bushbuck tribe’, or tragelaphini.
 Members of the tribe include the bushbuck, sitatunga, nyala, mountain nyala, lesser kudu, greater kudu, bongo, common eland and derby or giant eland.
 These antelopes differ from all other African antelopes in having a non-territorial social or mating system and, of course, are distinguished by the spiral shape of their horns.

-You will almost always find the bushbuck near water, since the dense cover where its spends its days is most abundant along water courses.
+You will almost always find the bushbuck near water, since the dense cover where its spends its days is most abundant along watercourses.
 Both grazer and browser, the bushbuck eats tender green grass but mainly browses herbs and foliage of shrubby legumes.
 Fond of fruits and flowers, it often forages under trees where monkeys and hornbills are feeding.

 The nyala (Tragelaphus angasii) is also part of the forest-antelope model and carries a bushbuck ‘body plan’, but with more extreme gender differences.
 Bulls average at a weight of between 216 – 275 lbs (98 – 125 kg) and a height of 42 in (106 cm).
 The horns range from 24 to 33 in (60 – 83 cm) with 1.5 to 2.5 twists.
 The males boast longer, shaggy coats, including a dark fringe from their throats to their hindquarters, and the longest spinal crest in the tribe.
 Their upper bodies and limbs are dark, charcoal grey, with tan-colored lower legs.
-They have less stripes than the females, or occasionally no stripes at all.
+They have fewer stripes than the females, or occasionally no stripes at all.

 Much like the bushbuck, nyalas spend the day in or near cover, emerging at night to feed in grassland.
 During the spring and summer months, they spend the hottest hours in deep cover, typically standing motionless and almost invisible beside trees.
 During the cooler winter days, they rest in light shade in the open.
 Most nyalas are inactive between midnight and dawn.